 Thank you very much for providing such a very helpful facility for my daughter.
 She has benefited so much from the program, not only for her present situation but I think for life.
 Your coaches were excellent and they gave her the motivation, guidance, self-confidence and self-esteem that she lacked.

 Our coach works hard with our son in helping him approach his academic studies with more maturity, effectiveness and independence.
 Our son has responded well to his mentors coaching and guidance.

-To assist in our growth into communities across Canada, StudySpot is offering motivated individuals the opportunity of licensing the StudySpot brand, coaching materials, and use of the website.
-StudySpot will provide the guidance and materials required for you to create, manage, and grow your own Academic Coaching service in your community.
+StudySpot is offering motivated individuals the opportunity of licensing the StudySpot brand, coaching materials, and use of the website.
+StudySpot will provide the guidance and materials required for you to start, manage, and grow your own Academic Coaching service in your community.